Parking Policy Overview

 - Adjunct Instructors and Coaches permits are $35.00 per semester or $70.00 per year.

 - Anderson University Center Parking Ramp parking is available from 7 a.m. through 2 a.m.
 Monday through Sunday.
-Parking in the Anderson Center is by the hour and is $1.00 per hour with a maximum charge of $15.00 per day.
-A lost ticket charge will be $19.00 ($1.00/Hour for each hour open).
+Parking in the Anderson Center is by the hour and is $1.00 per hour with a maximum charge of $19.00 ($1.00/Hour for each hour open)) A lost ticket charge will be $20.

 - For repeat violations of parking policies, a car may be immobilized or towed.
 Don't get your car towed for failing to register - registration is free!